-Include: 2013 undergraduate class who

-graduated between July 1, 2012 and June 30,

-2013 who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2012 and June 30, 2013.
+Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first-time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.

+CDS-H Page 19
-only loans made to students who borrowed

-while enrolled at your institution.
+^{} only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.
+^{} co-signed loans.

-Exclude: those who transferred in.

-money borrowed at other institutions.
+Exclude: those who transferred in. money borrowed at other institutions.

-H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-69% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: exclude all institutional, state, private alternative loans and parent loans.
-64% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$31,937 H5a Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
+H4 Provide the percentage of the class (defined above) who borrowed at any time to any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidues Unsubsidized, private loans that were certified by your institution, etc.; exclude provided the percentage of the class (defined above) who borrowed at any time to any loan provided the percentage of the class (defined above) who borrowed at any time to any loan provided the percentage of the class (defined above) who borrowed at any time to any loan provided the percentage of the class (defined above) who borrowed at any time to any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidiary (institutional) and programs (institutional, state, Federal Perkins, Federal Stafford Subsidiary (institutional) and programs (institutional) and institutional and programs (institutional) and institutional dized and loans).
+Include both Federal Direct Student Loans and Federal Family Educatio location.
+Include South Coucies Street States and Location and Location and Location 61% H4a Provide the percentage of the class (defined above) who borrowed at any time to through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsuk • Include both Federal Direct Student Loans and Federal Family Education Loans exclude all institutional, state, private alternative loans and parent loans.
+54% H5 Report the average per-undergraduate-borrower cumulative principal borrowed in line H4. \$34,428 ⊔ Ea Papart the average per undergraduate harrower aumulative principal harrowed ПЗа Report the average per-undergraduate-borrower cumulative principal borrowed, in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsi Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family E Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$21,196 alternative loans and exclude parent loans. φ 21,1 90

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens:

-H6 Institutional need-based scholarship or grant aid is available H6 Institutional non-need-based scholarship or grant aid is available Х H6 Institutional scholarship or grant aid is not available H6 If institutional financial aid is available for undergraduate degree-seeking aliens, provide the number of undergraduate degree-seeking nonresider were awarded need-based or non-need-based aid: 20 1 H6 Average dollar amount of institutional financial aid awarded to undergrad seeking nonresident aliens: luate degree- \$22,973 H6 Total dollar amount of institutional financial aid awarded to undergraduat seeking nonresident aliens: e degree- \$459,450

-H7 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:

-H7 Institution's own financial aid form Х

-H7 CSS/Financial Aid PROFILE

-H7 International Student's Financial Aid Application Х

-H7 International Student's Certification of Finances Х
+NOTE: exclude all institutional, state, privat alternative loans and exclude parent loans. \$23,292 alternative loans and exclude parent loans. \$23,292 Н6 dollar amounts for the same academic year checked in item H1.)
+Indicate your institution's policy regarding institutional scholarship and grant aid seeking nonresident aliens: for undergraduate degree- Н6 Institutional need-based scholarship or grant aid is available X Н6 Institutional non-need-based scholarship or grant aid is available X Н6 Institutional scholarship or grant aid is not available H6 If institutional financial aid is available for undergraduate degree-seeking nonres sident aliens, provide the number of undergraduate degree-seeking nonresident aliens s who were awarded need-based or non-need-based aid: Н6 Average dollar amount of institutional financial aid awarded to undergraduate de egree- seeking nonresident aliens: Н6 Total dollar amount of institutional financial aid awarded to undergraduate degree) e- seeking nonresident aliens: UТ Check off all financial aid forms nonresident alian first year financial aid and line nto muot oubmit H7 H7 Check off all financial aid forms nonresident alien first-year financial aid application Institution's own financial aid form X nis must sudmit: п т Н7 CSS/Financial Aid PROFILE п т Н7 International Student's Financial Aid Application X · ' ' H7 International Student's Certification of Finances X

-H7 Other (specify):